teejay-tems/Restaurant-Orders-Analysis/README.md

 ## Use Case
 The insights gained from the **"Restaurant Menu Order Analysis"** is intended for the following stakeholders.

-**1. Restaurant Owner/Management:** Management can use this analysis to support strategic choices about menu options and operational upgrades.
+**1.Restaurant Owner/Management:** Management can use this analysis to support strategic choices about menu options and operational upgrades.
 And, to provide a comprehensive overview of the restaurant's sales performance and profitability.

-**2. Investors/Stakeholders:** By providing transparency regarding the restaurant's financial performance and growth opportunities.
+**2.Investors/Stakeholders:** By providing transparency regarding the restaurant's financial performance and growth opportunities.

-**3. Chef/Kitchen Staff:**  Based on the analysis chefs are informed about which menu items are most and least popular among customers and provide adjustments in recipes and preparation methods to enhance profitability and customer satisfaction.
+**3.Chef/Kitchen Staff:**  Based on the analysis chefs are informed about which menu items are most and least popular among customers and provide adjustments in recipes and preparation methods to enhance profitability and customer satisfaction.

-**4. Data Analyst:** To ensure alignment with the business objectives and facilitate ongoing analysis and reporting.
+**4.Data Analyst:** To ensure alignment with the business objectives and facilitate ongoing analysis and reporting.

-**5. Marketing Team:** By utilizing the analysis, marketing teams should develop targeted promotional strategies based on insights from the sales analysis and introduce new or improved menu items.
+**5.Marketing Team:** By utilizing the analysis, marketing teams should develop targeted promotional strategies based on insights from the sales analysis and introduce new or improved menu items.

 ## Skills Demonstrated
 - Data Connection in Microsoft SQL Server